FancleX/Single-Server--Key-Value-Store--TCP-and-UDP--/README.md

 # Single-Server--Key-Value-Store--TCP-and-UDP--
-Guidelines
-Project #1 should be electronically submitted to Canvas by midnight on the due date.
-A submission link is provided on Canvas.

 # Assignment Overview
 For this project, you will write a server program that will serve as a key value store.
 It will be set up to